vpadala95/vpadala95/README.md

 ### Hi there 👋, My name is Venkatesh padala
-I'm a DevOps engineer.
+I'm a DevOps and Hybrid Cloud Engineer.
 I'm from Hyderabad currently living in Bangalore.
+As DevOps and Hybrid Cloud Engineer with 9+ years of overall IT experience and 5+ Years of experience in Designing and Implementing secure DevOps Solutions on Google cloud.
+As a DevOps Engineer, I have professional hands-on expertise in various DevOps tools and technology including secure CI/CD, Container Orchestration, Infrastructure automation and management tools.
+Apart from Google cloud, I also have working knowledge on other cloud Platforms like Microsoft Azure, Oracle cloud Infrastructure.

 Skills and Tools: